jolenezheng/jolenezheng/README.md

 ### Hi there 👋

-🤓 I'm currently a CS student at the University of Waterloo
+🤓 I'm currently a 3rd year CS student at the University of Waterloo

 👩🏻‍💻 I'm currently working on creating a tiny search engine in C++, and redesigning my personal website (stay tuned👀)